Content warning: This piece contains references to physical and sexual violence.

 And despite how much we incessantly dissect the lives and experiences of these women in hindsight, we never seem to take the hint and actually do something about helping others like them in the moment they need it most.

 These stories are usually positioned as commentaries on entertainment and the mistreatment of women.
 But do we really need these women’s particular experiences and their legacies to get it?
 Maybe it’s time to stop regurgitating the same stories about beautiful and tragic women and actually do something about their mistreatment.
-Like Cara Cunningham said in her viral 2007 Britney video, just leave them alone.
+Like Chris Crocker said in his viral 2007 Britney video, just leave them alone.